• Skip to primary navigation

 Make the Base

-• In a pot mix the cornstarch with water until there are no lumps left.
+• In a pot mix the cornstarch with water and the condensed milk until there are no lumps left.

 Cornstarch and water mixture in a pot